Parma, Missouri: 2017 Memorial

 In the summer of 2016, several PHS alumni and former community leaders formed the Parma School Memorial Committee.
 They were successful in their efforts to raise funds to construct a large monument on the grounds of the old high school building.
 The memorial was dedicated on July 1, 2017.

 Public library

 Parma has a lending library, a branch of the New Madrid County Library.

+Colleges and universities

+Three Rivers College's service area includes New Madrid County.